-Prerequisite: READ 0302; ENGL 0302; MATH 0304, and Enrollment in the Nuclear Medicine Technology Program.
+Prerequisite: TSI satisfied and enrollment in the Nuclear Medicine Technology Program.

 A health-related work-based learning experience that enables the student to apply specialized occupational theory, skills, and concepts.
 Direct supervision is provided by the clinical professional.

-NMTT 1205 NUCLEAR MEDICINE DATA PROCESSING (1-2) Credit: 2
+NMTT 1205 NUCLEAR MEDICINE DATA PROCESSING

-Prerequisites: READ 0302; ENGL 0302; MATH 0304, and Enrollment in the Nuclear Medicine Technology Program.
+Prerequisites: TSI satisfied and enrollment in the Nuclear Medicine Technology Program.

 Develop proficiency in the use of computer systems for processing various nuclear medicine procedures.